 Square's service is compatible with iPhone, iPad and Android devices.
 Apple iPhones must be running iOS version 4.1 or newer, which includes the 3G, 4 and 4S versions of the phone.
 Apple iPads must have iOS 5.0 or newer.
 Android devices must be running operating system version 2.1 or newer.

 Square excels at some things, but customer service is not one of them.
-The company goes out of its way to avoid verbal contact with customers, and contacting Square customer service is not an easy task.
+The company goes out of its way to avoid verbal contact with prospective customers, and contacting Square customer service is not an easy task.

 Customer service is expensive, and Square is putting its investors' dollars toward growing its user base, not toward servicing existing users.